isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

 description: >-
   This is a complete recipe for making Cupbop (the UglyBop) at home.
 "Copycat," if you will, but it's as good as the real thing.
-I've been researching and tinkering for months.
+I've been researching and tinkering for many months.
 Decoded and written by Porter Lyman.
 image: /img/img_20201027_180003_3.jpg
 ---
 This is for the UglyBop with heat level 4.